dsgelab/Finregistry_detailed_longitudinal_and_endpoint_generation/README.md

 **PROCESSING RULES**:

-EVENT_AGE is going to be round up to 2 decimal positions
+EVENT_AGE is going to be round up to 2 decimal positions<br>
+Check that EVENT_DATE is not after DEATH_DATE

 **QUALITY CONTROL RULES**:

-Check that EVENT_DATE is not after DEATH_DATE

 If EVENT_AGE is less than 0 or more than 110 then row is deleted<br>
 If EVENT_AGE is missing the row is deleted<br>